 Today’s article seeks to answer a simple query.
 Does CBD oil work for Bursitis?
 In order to successfully answer this query and determine the effectiveness of CBD oil and cannabis-based treatment, we need to understand what Bursitis is.

 What Is Bursitis?

-Bursitis is described as the inflammation of your synovial bursa, or bursae for plural (pronounced BUR-SEE).
-Your synovial bursa is a lubricating sac located around your joints between tendons, muscles, and bones.
-A bursa sac is made up of a synovial membrane (or synovium) that contains and produces synovial fluid.
+Bursitis is the inflammation of your synovial bursa (or bursae for plural).
+Your synovial bursa is a lubricating sac located around your joints between your tendons, muscles, and bones.
+A bursa sac is made up of a synovial membrane (or synovium) that consists of synovial fluid.
 The added lubrication bursae provide help reduce friction during joint movement.

 What Causes Bursitis?

-There are a variety of scenarios that can cause bursitis.
-Similar to tendonitis, bursitis can be caused by injury due to repetitive overuse and/or misuse of your joints.
+There are a number of scenarios that cause Bursitis.
+Similar to Tendonitis, Bursitis can be caused by injury due to repetitive overuse and/or misuse of your joints.
 Medical conditions such as arthritis, gout, diabetes, and kidney conditions caused by alcoholism contribute to developing bursitis.
-Bacterial infection to bursae close to your skin causes a variation of bursitis medically known as Septic Bursitis.
-Bursitis can also be caused by calcium deposition along a tendon or joint.
-The areas where you’re most likely to get bursitis are your elbows, shoulders, knees, heels, hips, and buttocks.
+Bacterial infection of bursae close to your skin causes a variation of Bursitis known as Septic Bursitis.
+Calcium deposition along a tendon or joint can cause Bursitis.

 What Are The Symptoms Of Bursitis?

 Areas of your body where you’re most likely to get Bursitis are your elbows, shoulders, knees, heels, hips, and buttocks.
 The common symptoms that makeup Bursitis include:

 - Localized pain

 - Swelling and tenderness